Dear reader of ADxS.org, please excuse the disruption.

 17. Asthma - 16.2 to 16.9 % (compared to 9.7 to 11.5 %)

-A meta-analysis found asthma in 16.9% of ADHD sufferers compared to 11.5% of non-ADHD sufferers49 A cohort study found 16.2% compared to 9.7%.50 Asthma correlated with the total number of ADHD-HI symptoms and with the total number of hyperactivity/impulsivity symptoms, but less so with inattention symptoms.
+A meta-analysis found asthma in 16.9% of people with ADHD compared to 11.5% of those without ADHD49 A cohort study found 16.2% compared to 9.7%.50 Asthma correlated with the total number of ADHD-HI symptoms and with the total number of hyperactivity/impulsivity symptoms, but less so with inattention symptoms.

 A 12-year bidirectional cohort study found a 17% increased risk of ADHD due to asthma and a 10% increased risk of asthma due to ADHD.51

-A Swedish cohort study with N = 1,575,377 people found an ADHD prevalence of 8.8 % in asthma sufferers compared to 5.6 % in non-asthma sufferers.52 In another study, children with asthma had a 70% increased risk of also having ADHD.
-The risk of ODD was also increased (360%), but not the risk of CD.53 Another study found ADHD in 11.3% of asthma sufferers54
+A Swedish cohort study with N = 1,575,377 people found an ADHD prevalence of 8.8 % in people with ADHD compared to 5.6 % in non-asthma sufferers.52 In another study, children with asthma had a 70% increased risk of also having ADHD.
+The risk of ODD was also increased (360%), but not the risk of CD.53 Another study found that 11.3% of people with ADHD had ADHD54

-There appears to be genetic overlap between ADHD (and major depression) and asthma.5550
+There appears to be genetic overlap between ADHD (and major depression) with asthma.5550

-One study found increased risks for ADHD sufferers:33
+One study found increased risks in people with ADHD for:33

 • Allergic rhinitis: OR = 1.59